jchaing/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+    - We use Semantic HTML so that we can provide meaning to our content.
+So when we read the tags on our HTML, we know more about it's meaning instantly.
+For example, we can break up our HTML using tags such as ```<header>```, ```<article>```, ```<section>``` and ```<footer>```, which can provide more meaning than filling up our HTML with "div soup".

+    - Semantic HTML also helps with Search Engine Optimization (SEO) and Screen Readers.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+    - For ```display: block;```, height and width can be used to adjust sizing of the element, whereas for ```display: inline;```, height and width properties have no effect.

+    - Another difference is that ```display: block;``` starts on a new line, where as ```display: inline;``` allows elements to sit to their left and right

 3. What are the 4 areas of the box model?

+    - Content: Images and text are rendered
+    - Padding: Space between content and border
+    - Border: Styling around padding and content of a box, but inside the margin
+    - Margin: Space between border and everything else on web page

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+    - ```align-items: center``` works along the center of the cross axis

 5. Explain why git is valuable to a team of developers.

+    - Git is valuable to a team because it is used to monitor and control code changes, as well as flexibility and freedom by providing every collaborator with a copy of the entire repository at any time, including all branches (lines of work) and commits (saved points in history) on a developer's local machine.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.